-C.03.1 The company has systems in place to ensure its operations manage post-closure transition for affected communities, to seek to ensure continued viability of their livelihoods.
-Action Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Identify, from the earliest stage and in consultation with local stakeholders, the impacts their closure will have on affected communities? b.
-Develop post-closure transition management plans from the earliest stage and in consultation with local stakeholders, aimed at ensuring continued livelihood viability for affected communities? c.
+The company has systems in place to ensure its operations manage post-closure transition for affected communities, to seek to ensure continued viability of their livelihoods.

+Can your company demonstrate at the corporate level that it has systems in place to ensure its operations:

+- a.
+Identify, from the earliest stage and in consultation with local stakeholders, the impacts their closure will have on affected communities? - b.
+Develop post-closure transition management plans from the earliest stage and in consultation with local stakeholders, aimed at ensuring continued livelihood viability for affected communities? - c.
 Consider post-mining land-use opportunities in the development of these management plans?

-C.03.2 The company has systems in place to ensure its operations plan for post-closure just transition for workers. • GRI Disclosure 404-2 Action Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Identify, from the earliest stage, the impacts their closure will have for workers? b.
-Develop post-closure transition management plans, from the earliest stage, ensuring continued livelihood viability for workers? c.
+The company has systems in place to ensure its operations plan for post-closure just transition for workers.

+Can your company demonstrate at the corporate level that it has systems in place to ensure its operations:

+- a.
+Identify, from the earliest stage, the impacts their closure will have for workers? - b.
+Develop post-closure transition management plans, from the earliest stage, ensuring continued livelihood viability for workers? - c.
 Develop partnerships with government, other industries or companies to address workers' livelihood needs?

-C.03.3 The company tracks, reviews and acts to improve its performance on progressive mine rehabilitation.
-Effectiveness Can your company demonstrate that it systematically: a.
-Tracks and discloses data, across successive time periods, on its implementation of progressive rehabilitation plans throughout its operations? b.
-Audits and/or reviews its performance on progressive mine rehabilitation? c.
+The company tracks, reviews and acts to improve its performance on progressive mine rehabilitation.

+- a.
+Tracks and discloses data, across successive time periods, on its implementation of progressive rehabilitation plans throughout its operations? - b.
+Audits and/or reviews its performance on progressive mine rehabilitation? - c.
 Takes responsive action, on the basis of the findings of these audits and/or reviews, to seek to improve its performance on progressive mine rehabilitation?

-C.03.4 Action The company publicly discloses financial surety arrangements for socio-economic liabilities related to mine closure and post-closure.
-Can your company demonstrate that it publicly: a.
-Discloses financial surety arrangements for the closure of all its operations, related to workers and communities? b.
-Discloses financial arrangements to ensure coverage of longer-term socio-economic aspects of post-closure? c.
+The company publicly discloses financial surety arrangements for socio-economic liabilities related to mine closure and post-closure.

+Can your company demonstrate that it publicly:

+- a.
+Discloses financial surety arrangements for the closure of all its operations, related to workers and communities? - b.
+Discloses financial arrangements to ensure coverage of longer-term socio-economic aspects of post-closure? - c.
 Discloses this information on a project-disaggregated basis?